China Virus Epicentre To Open Up As World Locks Down - UrduPoint

 "Stay at home," Johnson said in a televised address, as he unveiled unprecedented peacetime measures.

-The announcement came after crowds of people were seen enjoying weekend sunshine in parks and countryside, prompting calls for tougher action.

-World Health Organization chief Tedros Adhanom Ghebreyesus warned that the global pandemic was clearly accelerating.
+World Health Organization chief Tedros Adhanom Ghebreyesus warned the global pandemic was clearly accelerating.

 Tedros said it took 67 days from the beginning of the outbreak in China in December for the virus to infect the first 100,000 people worldwide.